 The bomber was intercepted by Japanese Fighters after a raid on ships at Japanese-occupied New Britain.
 The airplane suffered numerous hits and eventually crash-landed in Papua New Guinea – not because of the damage to the airplane, but because it ran out of fuel.

 Eaton and his men were on their way back to base at Long Reach in Queensland, Australia, but they crashed into Agaimbo Swamp on February 23, 1942.

 They survived, and after six weeks of struggling on foot, fighting malaria and terrible heat.
 When the crew was reunited with American troops, the members were immediately assigned to another aircraft and were flying again within a week

 Coincidentally, the B-17E was assigned to the Kangaroo Squadron, which flew into Pearl Harbor from San Francisco during the Japanese attack on December 7, 1941.
-This occurrence contributed to the disaster because U.S. Oahu radar personnel assumed the incoming Japanese attack wave represented the squadron’s expected arrival.
+This occurrence contributed to the disaster because U.S. radar personnel on Hawaii assumed the incoming Japanese attack wave represented the squadron’s expected arrival.

 Swamp Ghost was not with the squadron on that fateful day, instead, it flew in shortly after the attack.

 It was not until the 1980s that efforts were made to remove the bomber from the swamp.
 David Tallichet, an antique plane collector, who had been a World War II air pilot himself, began the huge task.

 He was helped by his family and an aircraft salvage expert named Alfred Hagen.
 By 2010 the job was finished.
 They nicknamed the plane ‘Swamp Ghost.’

 It is now famous, and historians and aviation enthusiasts know it as the ‘Holy Grail’ of military aviation.